hhermerschmidt/linuxconfigfiles/README.md

 ## Credits

-- Most (or all) config files were provided by [Jannick Wolters](https://github.com/jawolters) (many thanks! 💙) - and are adapted eventually.
+- Many config files were provided by [Jannick Wolters](https://github.com/jawolters) (many thanks! 💙) - and have been adapted eventually.